Osney Stream

+Watercourse

 Osney Stream branches off from the main stream of the Thames and flows to the West before rejoining the main river downstream at Osney Lock.
 In this upper reach, Osney Stream runs along the northern edge of Osney Island, acting as a tree-lined buffer between the island's residential streets and the Botley Road.
 South of Botley Road, Osney Stream flows past St Frideswide's church, which stands on its own small island between the stream and Osney Ditch.

 The entire length of Osney Stream is only about a mile, but it is integral to the hydrology of central Oxford, effectively carrying a portion of the Thames around the city's west side.

-Today the stream is notable for its ecological value, providing rich habitats for fish and other wildlife.

 History

 Osney Stream's origins date back to the Middle Ages, when it was used as a millstream for the medieval Osney Abbey.
 Between 1182 and 1189, Bernard of St. Valery granted the canons of Osney Abbey rights to build a weir on the Thames and divert water to power their mill.
 This led to the creation of a mill race – the early Osney Stream – to drive Osney Mill, a corn mill operated by the abbey.
 By the 13th century, the site had multiple waterwheels and even a fulling mill for cloth production, underscoring the stream's role in Oxford's medieval industry.
 In 1790, the navigation of the Thames in Oxford was improved with the opening of Osney Lock.
 The stream's course and surrounding infrastructure also saw changes with urban development: the Botley Road causeway was raised and bridged in the 19th century, earning the nickname "Seven Bridges Road" due to the number of stream channels it crossed.